tawan-chaidee/RiggedSpinWheel/README.md

 ## Project Description

-A web-based “Wheel of Death” game where the room owner can share a link for others to watch the spin.
+A web-based "Wheel of Names" game where the room owner can share a link for others to watch the spin.
 Owner can secretly rig the result without the observers knowing.
 Built with real-time updates.

 Inspired by a group presentation scenario where I wanted to avoid being selected as the presenter.